ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ## Input and Control

 <br>
-1. Inside our create function, call `this` game instances `input.keybord.addKey` and `this.input.keyboard.createCursorKeys` to add these keys to our gameInstance.
+1. Inside our `create function`, call `this` game instances `input.keybord.addKey` and `this.input.keyboard.createCursorKeys` to add these keys to our gameInstance.
 This lets it know to watch these keys for events.

 ``` JS title="game.js" linenums="1" hl_lines="4-5 9"